<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 • Material tracability.
 You will need to confirm that the manufacturer of your sanitary instrumentation can provide documentation that certifies where the instrument materials were sourced and where they have been used.

 • Smooth finish.
-To reduce the risk of bacteria growth, sanitary gauges must also have a smooth, non-porous, polished finish, with no crevices or areas where contaminants can accumulate.
+Sanitary gauges must also have a smooth, non-porous, polished finish, with no crevices or areas where contaminants can accumulate and bacteria can grow.
 Stainless steel is once again an example of a material offering a smooth surface, which is easy to clean and helps prevent contamination.

 One example of a product that checks all the boxes is the Ashcroft® 1032 Sanitary Pressure Gauge.
 This instrument was specifically designed to monitor and control pressure throughout manufacturing systems and help prevent contamination.